 There are more than 600 named skeletal muscles in the human body!
 Each has a role as a prime mover, a synergist, or an antagonist as we flex and move.
 Every day we use our legs for nearly everything we do.
 The sartorius muscle is a major helper muscle of actions of the hip and knee.
 Let's talk more about what it does and how you can take better care of it.

 The sartorius is the longest muscle in the human body.
 Latin for "tailor," it is sometimes called the tailor muscle.
 It is a long, thin muscle that tracks obliquely across the thigh.
 Its origin is at the anterior superior iliac spine of the hip and inserts at the medial side of the proximal tibia near the knee joint.
 It crosses from lateral to medial (from the outer thigh to the inner thigh) across the rectus femoris and vastus medialis of the quadriceps.
 It is innervated by the femoral nerve from the vertebrae at L2-L4.

-The sartorius muscle has several important functions at the hip and knee joint.
+The sartorius muscle has several important functions at the hip joint and knee joint.
 Its long, thin structure makes it a relatively weakly acting muscle and it is classified as a synergist—a muscle that works in conjunction with the larger muscles of the quadriceps group.
 This muscle:

 Works to flex the hip

 Aids in hip abduction (away from the midline)

 Laterally rotates the leg when the knee is flexed

 The sartorius muscles works in conjunction with the tensor fasciae latae during hip rotation and abduction.
 The muscle also works as a synergist in hip abduction with the gluteus medius and maximus, psoas, piriformis, and quadratus lumborum of the lower back.

 During lateral rotation of the hip, the sartorius is a synergist to the gluteus maximus, obturator internus and externus, gemelli, quadratus femoris and the piriformis.